testcontainers/testcontainers-python/docs/quickstart.md

 ## 6. Want to go deeper with Redis?

-You can find a more elaborated Redis example in our examples section.
-Please check it out [here](./modules/redis.md).
+You can find a more elaborated Redis example in our [examples section](./modules/redis.md).